About the competition

 Types of entries students can submit

 There are no limits on the type of the entry that students can submit.
-Some examples include:
+Examples include:

 • Write it: short stories, poems, scripts or case studies